YU-Zhejian/art_modern/explore/benchmark_other_simulators/Readme.md

 ## Datasets

 1. Reference genome of _C.
 Elegans_ with 10X coverage.
-2. Long mRNAs of human that exceeds 500 nucleotides with 4X coverage.
+2. Long mRNAs of humans that exceed 500 nucleotides with 4X coverage.

 The simulators were asked to generate a FASTQ on both datasets with paired-end reads lengthen 150bp.